 There is a lot at stake for educational institutions when it comes to ensuring compliance with copyright law.
 Instructors often find themselves balancing legal obligations, budgetary concerns and a desire to provide their students with the most relevant, engaging materials.

 With these considerations, it is understandable that some educators want to examine their options for using materials in the classroom that are not subject to as many copyright restrictions – searching for more readily available texts.
-This route, however, is risky and time consuming; even materials that can be easily found are not necessarily free of copyright restrictions.
+This route, however, is time consuming; even materials that can be easily found are not necessarily free of copyright restrictions.

 Let’s take a look at what educators need to know about their obligations, liability and opportunities with copyright in the classroom.

 Because copyright is governed by national legislation, it can vary significantly from location to location.
 As such, it is important that anyone working with copyright materials must be aware of the laws that apply to their specific country.
 Although there are notable differences in national copyright laws, there are some similarities that stand out – particularly when it comes to certain exemptions in educational situations.

 Copying materials for use in an educational situation can run afoul of copyright laws in many countries.

 The basic principle for copyright is that, unless official permission has been obtained or use meets guidelines for educational exceptions within the legislation, no one but the owner of a work may reproduce or communicate it to the public.
 In the case of educational uses, this is covered by either fair dealing (Commonwealth countries) or fair use (United States).

 Failing to manage and record usage of resources correctly can have serious consequences, and liability can fall on a number of people – from the instructor who copied the materials all the way to the school or governing body behind them.